How do we apply for a grant?

 Please contact Angela Carr, grants manager, at (213) 688-6314 for assistance.

 We have been invited to submit a full application.
 May we substitute a full narrative proposal for Weingart Foundation’s application form?

-The Foundation requires that all applicants use the Weingart Foundation’s application form to ensure that organizations provide all of the information needed for a full review.
+The Foundation requires that all applicants use Weingart Foundation’s application form to ensure that organizations provide all of the information needed for a full review.

 TYPES OF SUPPORT AND CRITERIA

 Weingart Foundation priorities are described in the Grant Guidelines.

 Weingart Foundation’s limitations are listed in the Grant Guidelines.

 We have several needs.
 Would you help us choose one or may we include all of them in our request?

-What can I use core support funds for?
+What can I use Unrestricted Operating Support funds for?

 I am a current grantee with an active grant.
 Can I now apply for another grant?

 Does Weingart Foundation provide “emergency” grants through an expedited process?

 We do not have an expedited grant review process to assist organizations facing an “emergency” situation.
-Please also note that core support is not intended as emergency funding to keep organizations from going out of business.
-Agencies seeking core support should apply and follow our regular grant process and timeline, which begins with the submission of a letter of inquiry (LOI).
+Please also note that Unrestricted Operating Support is not intended as emergency funding to keep organizations from going out of business.
+Agencies seeking Unrestricted Operating Support should apply and follow our regular grant process and timeline, which begins with the submission of a Letter of Inquiry (LOI).
 Agencies seeking a small grant (up to $25,000) may apply through the Small Grant Program, though applicants should first review the program guidelines to determine eligibility.
 Although the Small Grant Program application process is slightly faster than the Regular Grant Program, it is not an “emergency” grant program.

 Is Weingart Foundation still funding new program development or expansion requests?

 Our organization is an arts and culture agency and we note that the arts are not listed among Weingart Foundation’s program areas.
 Are we eligible to apply?